-Even if you normally hate cleaning, you may feel differently when it becomes a useful way to get out of dealing with some bullshit long enough to clear your head.
+Even if you normally hate cleaning, you may feel differently when it becomes a useful way to channel your energy into something productive that has the added benefit of helping to clear your head.

 3. Work out.

 Lift heavy things.
 Grunt.
 Scream.
 Drop them on the floor.
-Hop on the treadmill or spin bike.
+Hop on the treadmill or stationary bike.
 Whatever calls your name, get after it.

 However, there is a slight word of caution.
 Too much high-intensity training can actually spike your cortisol levels, so be mindful about how you train.

 Whenever I use the gym as a way to manage anxiety, I feel instantly better.
-My internal world is back in balance and I’m better able to tackle whatever’s going on in my external world.
+My internal world is back in balance, and I can better tackle whatever’s happening in my external world.

-I’ve heard stories of people in early sobriety who, out of nowhere, get the urge to run.
-These are often people who don’t even own a pair of running shoes.
+I’ve heard stories of people in early sobriety who get the urge to run out of nowhere.
+These people often don’t even own a pair of running shoes.
 They just know that their body needs to move immediately.

 So they go.

-They put on whatever shoes are close enough and they run until their brain says, “okay, I feel better now.”
-If you have an urge to go run or do some push-ups or jumping jacks, just do it.
+They put on whatever shoes are close enough and they run until their brain says, “Okay, I feel better now.”
+If you have the urge to run or do some push-ups or jumping jacks, do it.
 Your body is telling you something.

 Eventually, using exercise to cope with stress will become a habit.
 Not only will you become a calmer, more balanced person, but you’ll also look good in a bathing suit.